Considering becoming self-employed?

 There are a lot of things you'll suddenly need to keep tabs on when starting a business.
 It can seem impossible to manage, but it's easier than you might think.
 Taking a little time to make a plan and get an overview of everything will let you bring your creative ideas to life.

 Working hours while self-employed — while studying, on unemployment benefits, or alongside another job?

 Depending on your situation, it can be a good idea to make a plan regarding when and how much you'll work on your business.

 For many, the biggest hurdle to becoming self-employed is making it all come together financially.
 You can choose to become self-employed full-time, right away.
 While there are some economic risks associated with that, it's important to some people that they dedicate themselves fully to their new business.

 The rules for unemployment benefits allow you to work under self-employment in a limited scope while still receiving benefits.
 Be sure to familiarise yourself with these rules and remember to contact MA before starting your business if you want to receive unemployment benefits alongside your new business.

-You need to register your business with SKAT at virk.dk.
+You need to register your business with SKAT at virk.dk (in Danish).
 Before you do so, it's important to consider what kind of business you want to create.
-You can familiarise yourself with the different kinds of business and what they mean to you and your business at Iværksætterretshjælpen (an organisation that provides legal assistance to entrepreneurs).
+You can familiarise yourself with the different kinds of business and what they mean to you and your business at Iværksætterretshjælpen (in Danish) (an organisation that provides legal assistance to entrepreneurs).
 Note that as of 9 April 2019, it is no longer possible to register an iværksætterselskab ("entrepreneur company", abbreviated to IVS).

 One thing that can discourage people from becoming self-employed is the fear of running afoul of VAT and tax regulations.
 But it doesn't have to be so difficult.
 Entrepreneurship classes can easily guide you through the rules, and SKAT holds free classes for people like you who are considering becoming self-employed.